 Summing things up

-The six main criteria when hiring a software development firm are:
+The six main criteria when hiring a small or enterprise software development firm are:

 Find a mutual fit at the right level of uncertainty.

-Find a team and leaders you can trust.
+Find a team and leaders from CTO to software developers and project managers you can trust.

 Find a mutual fit in price and contract type, appropriate to the level of uncertainty.